mjrotter4445/Psycho_Data_Squad_1/README.md

 -  Plotly will be used for graphs and further analysis will be completed using Python.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+Postgres is the database we intend to use, and we will integrate Flask to display the data.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___. *We need a little more verbiage here.*